jimbono/stencil-form-telemetry/readme.md

 ## Contributing

 This code was written using a fun session with Claude AI intended to show a demo of how telemetry can be implemented when building Stencil components.
-This code is purely for education and hence no contributions are expected.
+This code is purely for educational purposes and hence no contributions are expected.

 ## License